First Drafts of the Future

 Relevant to the real world as much as to the worlds it imagines, science fiction has always offered more than is expected.

-In this story by Charlie Jane Anders, an augmented-reality time traveler learns that the only way to imagine a better future is to build one.
+In this story by Charlie Jane Anders, a time traveler learns that the way to imagine a better future is to build one.

 Anti-apocalypse science fiction envisions a future that is sometimes a utopia and always a reminder that hope isn’t a fairy tale.